baasbox/docs/RestAPI/Admin/admin_database_management.rst

 **Headers**: See the :doc:`/RestAPI/general_remarks`

-**Description**: Uploads a json export file and apply it to the db.
+**Description**: Uploads a JSON export file and applies it to the db.

 **WARNING:** all data on the db will be wiped out before importing

 **Returns**:

 -  Code 400: the X-BAASBOX-APPCODE contains an invalid application code
 -  Code 500: the servers cannot fulfill the request, an internal server error occurred
 -  Code 200: OK